nishizhen/AnticlockwiseSearch/README.md

   * **Plugin-Based Extensibility:** Designed to be highly modular and configurable, making it easy to add, remove, or customize data sources based on your needs.
   * **Minimize Redundant Indexing:** Prioritize real-time searching by directly calling existing service APIs, reducing data redundancy and maintenance overhead.

-## Currently Supported MVP Data Sources (More Coming Soon\!)
+## Supported Data Sources

-In its MVP (Minimum Viable Product) stage, AnticlockwiseSearch initially supports the following popular open-source resource management services:
+AnticlockwiseSearch currently supports the following open-source resource management services and file system search:

   * **Jellyfin:** Movies, TV shows, music, and other media content
   * **Audiobookshelf:** Audiobook library
   * **PhotoPrism:** Photo and video management
   * **Calibre Web:** E-book management
+  * **File System Search:** Search files and folders in a specified directory

-## How to Get Started (For Developers)
+## How to Get Started (For Developers & Users)

 AnticlockwiseSearch is built with **FastAPI** for the backend, **Vue 3** for the frontend, and uses **Docker Compose** for containerized deployment.